mijndert/blog/src/posts/running-with-a-watch.md

 ---
-title: "On running with a watch"
+title: On running with a watch
 date: 2023-12-08
-summary: "I switched to a Garmin Forerunner 255S.
-Some thoughts."
+summary: I switched to a Garmin Forerunner 255S.
+Some thoughts.
 publish: true
 ---